Sonos Smart Speakers

 What could happen if something goes wrong?

-We here at *Privacy Not Included really like Sonos.
-They went and built their own AI voice assistant for their Sonos smart speakers that processes all your voice requests right on the device.
+We do still love that Sonos went and built their own AI voice assistant for their Sonos smart speakers that processes all your voice requests right on the device.
 So, when you ask Sonos to play Taylor Swift’s new album over and over using their Sonos voice assistant, no one hears that but you.
 Sonos does not retain a copy or transcript of your voice recording.
-This is way better than Amazon’s Alexa or the Google Assistant AI’s that collect and process and retain lots of information about you.
-So, when you get your new Sonos smart speaker, you will have to actively enable a voice assistant and we recommend using the Sonos one over Alexa or Google Assistant if you care about privacy.
+This is way better than using Amazon’s Alexa or the Google Assistant AI’s that collect and process and retain lots of information about you -- even if Sonos doesn't.
+So, when you get your new Sonos smart speaker, you will have to actively enable a voice assistant and we recommend using the Sonos Voice Control over Alexa or Google Assistant if you care about privacy.

 Tips to protect yourself